 Establish a study area with your child.
 Then together, survey the space to identify things that might get in the way of studying.
 You and your child can work together to lessen those distractions.
 Your child might wear headphones, for instance, or find a quieter place to study.

-2. Teach how to create an effective study space.
+2. Teach your child how to create an effective study space.

-It would be great if your child could always study in a cozy room with perfect lighting and nothing to distract her.
+It would be great if your child could always study in a cozy room with perfect lighting and no distractions.
 In the real world, that’s not always possible.
-But she can learn to make her study space more productive.
+But your child can learn to make just about any study space more productive.

-Point some of them out to her, saying things like, “You remember details really well.
+Point out strengths to your child, saying things like, “You remember details really well.
 That will come in handy when writing that book report.”
-Encourage her to think about other strengths that can be used to her benefit when doing homework.
+Encourage your child to think about other strengths that can be used as tools for studying.

-It’s just as important for your child to recognize her weaknesses as her strengths.
-Understanding her challenges can help her find ways to adapt during study time.
+It’s just as important for kids to recognize their weaknesses as their strengths.
+Understanding their challenges can help them find ways to adapt during study time.

-Help her brainstorm solutions.
-For example, if she has a hard time sitting still for an extended period, she can plan extra time in order to take frequent breaks.
-Or if she knows she’ll need your help studying for a math test, she can plan to do homework at a time she knows you’ll be available.
+Help your child brainstorm solutions.
+For example, if your child has a hard time sitting still for an extended period, suggest planning for extra time in order to take frequent breaks.

-Breaking things down by subject area can help.
-For example, her writing homework checklist might remind her to double-check the spelling of sight words.
-Her math homework checklist might remind her to use addition to check the answers to her subtraction problems.
+Breaking things down by subject area can help, too.
+For example, your child’s writing checklist might have a reminder to review sight words.
+Your child’s math checklist might include a reminder to use addition to check the answers to subtraction problems.

 Learning how to prioritize is an essential skill for studying.
 Keeping an eye on due dates is helpful, but it might not be the only way for your child to prioritize homework.

 Some kids prefer to start with easier work before moving on to the harder stuff.
 Others prefer to tackle the tough things first.
-Watch your child to see which option seems to work for her, so you can help her make that decision.
+Watch your child to see which option seems to make the most sense, so you can talk about it.